-The Richard Bartol, Jr. Educators’ Conference in Gettysburg is for educators who teach the Civil War era to middle schoolers in Pennsylvania, Maryland, West Virginia and Washington D.C. and face challenges in connecting students to the Civil War or lack the necessary tools and approach to effectively engage their students in Civil War exploration.
+The Richard Bartol, Jr. Educators’ Conference in Gettysburg is for educators who teach the Civil War era to middle school students in Pennsylvania, Maryland, West Virginia, Virginia, New York, New Jersey and Washington D.C., and face challenges in connecting students to the Civil War or lack the necessary tools and approaches to effectively engage their students in Civil War exploration.

-If the day’s keynote speaker’s theme is Language Arts, a presenter may work with participants in Gettysburg’s Soldiers’ National Cemetery, reading letters graveside, and dissecting the Gettysburg Address.
-Later, participants may select break-out sessions, such as “Teaching the Gettysburg Address”, “Researching Soldiers’ Letters and Diaries from Your Area” or “Civil War Fiction for Your Students.”
-All break-out session will provide content and resources such as lesson plan modeling.
-Educators will leave the week-long conference with experience from master teachers, a customized trunk of teaching aids, and inspiration to demonstrate to their students the hardship and courage of the people whose reality was a nation at war and how it
+For example, if the keynote theme is “Willing to Sacrifice,” a presenter may work with participants in Gettysburg’s Soldiers’ National Cemetery reading letters grave- side and dissecting the Gettysburg Address.
+Later, participants may select concurrent sessions to match the documents with classroom activities and projects specific for your students.
+All break-out sessions will provide content and resources such as lesson plan modeling.
+Educators will leave the conference with experience from master teachers, a customized box of documents, multiple lesson plans, field trip ideas and inspiration.

 Conference attendees will be housed at Gettysburg College, a liberal arts college located in downtown Gettysburg.
 Food and lodging will be provided on the college’s campus.
 Other conference events will take place in a variety of historic locations in town, as well as the Gettysburg National Military Park.
 Each setting will be relevant to the subject matter being discussed and enrich the learning experience.